tnhabib/pixelcade-attract-mode/README.md

 ## Usage

 You can enable the Pixelcade plugin by running Attract Mode and pressing the tab key to enter the configure menu.
 Navigate to `Plug-ins -> Pixelcade -> Enabled`.
-Enable the plugin and set the **Front End Text** to the text you want to scroll while you are not playing a game. (e.g "Tony's Arcade")

 ## Notes